-In the French Alps we have been conscious for a while that the Tour du Mont Blanc is barely an introduction to the walking available.
+In the French Alps we have been conscious for a while that the Tour du Mont Blanc is barely an introduction to the walking.
 Our visit to Pralognan revealed a fun French town as a base.
-A trek that stays within one country, really one region of a country, and is less busy than internationally-famed routes, can leave a particular impression on the traveler.
+The Vanoise national park extends to Tignes and Val d'Isere which we know well, Lucy having spent a season running a chalet.
+Lucy will be exploring the Tour de Vanoise in 2019.